 If your employees are mostly doing their work from a centrally located office, it makes sense to install an office firewall to filter out bad traffic, but what if you have remote workers?
 They even might ask “does my computer have a firewall?” or “do I need a firewall on my computer?”

 Just like filtering water, there is no single approach of keeping the bad stuff out everywhere you go.
 When employees access the cloud from other networks—like hotels, cafes, and personal Wifi – you can’t count on the same level of security.

 To avoid threats in these situations, there are a few things you can do.
 The first step is training.
 Teach your employees how to recognize dangerous websites, spot threats, and identify infections.
 The second step is endpoint protection.
 If employees are accessing the cloud out of the office, make sure their devices are safeguarded with antivirus software and encryption.

 Third, you should use a virtual private network to allow employees to access your office network remotely.
 A VPN will connect a remote worker back to the central office network, encrypting all communications between the network and the employee’s computer.
 This process means remote employees can surf the web and access the cloud as if they were in the office—even if they’re miles away.
-Most importantly, the VPN puts your remote workers back on a firewall protected network.
+Most importantly, the VPN puts your remote workers back on a firewall for small business protected network.